 - Reflective learning and a philosophy of teaching.

 How will I be assessed?

-Contribute to a minimum of 70% online discussion activities and complete two written assessments.
+Complete two written assessments and contribute to a minimum of 70% online discussion activities.

-A theoretical assignment negotiated around theories of learning and teaching which form the core of this module.
+A theoretical assignment negotiated around theories of teaching and learning which form the core of this module.
 Participants will be given the opportunity to negotiate their own title, linked to their areas of expertise and experience.
-The assignment will include a critical reflection on the theories being studied, and a commentary on the application of the theories to the participant’s experience as a learner and/or their experience as a teacher.
+The assignment will include a critical analysis of theories studied and provide a critical commentary about the application of the theories to the participant’s experience as a teacher to inform a critical perspective about how students’ learn.

 On successful completion you will: